-Importance May not be what You think: The Important Man Who Discovered Something More Important
+What Has Importance?
+The Important Man Who Discovered Something MORE Important

 “For what I received I passed on to you as of first importance: that Christ died for our sins according to the Scriptures, that he was buried, that he was raised on the third day according to the Scriptures, and that he appeared to Peter, and then to the Twelve.
 After that he appeared to more than 500 of the brothers at the same time, most of whom are still living, though some have fallen asleep.
 The he appeared to James, then to all the apostles, and last of all he appeared to me, as to one abnormally born.”
 (I Corinthians 15:3-8, NIV)